Who is Bishop Michael Curry?

 The address, replete with historical references, had churchgoers, including David Beckham and the Duchess of Cornwall smiling.
 Others appeared transfixed.

-The bride, who invited him to speak, and groom sat near the preacher and held hands as they watched him speak.
+The bride and groom, who invited Bishop Curry to speak, sat near the preacher and held hands as they watched him speak.

 Bishop Curry addressed the audience as "brothers and sisters".